Srishti1805/studio/src/content/resume.md

 ---

 # Srishti Sadanand Adkar
-**Senior Software Engineer & AI Solutions Architect**
+**Software Engineer & AI Solutions Architect**

 ## Summary
-A results-oriented Senior Software Engineer with 7+ years of expertise in developing and architecting robust, scalable software solutions.
+A results-oriented Software Engineer with 7+ years of expertise in developing and architecting robust, scalable software solutions.
 Adept at leading cross-functional teams and leveraging AI/ML technologies to solve complex business problems.
 Proven track record of delivering high-impact projects from conception to deployment.
 Eager to apply advanced technical skills to drive innovation and user-centric product development.

 ## Skills